-Twigs & Leaves can be of two types.
+Twigs & Leaves: Leaves can be of two types.
 The first are scalelike, no teeth and dark green, about 1/16 inch long, with a gland dot, and held tightly against the twig in four ranks so that the twig appears square.
 They overlap by more than 1/4 their length.
 On newer wood there can also be longer leaves, called 'whips', about 1/4 inch, that are awl like, dark blue-green in color.
 Both give off a resinous aromatic odor when bruised.
 Leaves can turn reddish-brown in winter.

 The bark is reddish-brown, thin, fibrous and exfoliating in thin strips.
 Sap wood is white and only the inner heartwood is reddish, fine grained, with a fine odor.

 Flowers: Most specimens are dioecious, that is, they have only male flowers or female.
 Male flowers (staminate) are pollen cones, small, 3 to 4 mm long, yellow-brown in color and appear in large groups at the tips of branches.
 Each cone contains structures called sporophylls, which each contain a small number of pollen sacs.
 The entire cone structure is referred to as a strobilus.
 These begin to develop in late summer and reach maturity, turning color in late winter.
 Female flowers (pistillate) are light blue-green forming a 3 to 6 mm ovoid mostly closed conelet on a short straight erect stalk.
 These also develop in the fall of the previous year, but do not enlarge until late winter.
 The conelet has many ovules connected to small style-like structures that actually receive the pollen when the male pollen cones split open.
 Fertilization happens rapidly and the female cone closes.